 Viewers share their comments

-Juvenile Arthritis - Symptoms Question: What were the symptoms associated with juvenile arthritis in you or your child?
+Juvenile Idiopathic Arthritis/Juvenile Rheumatoid Arthritis - Symptoms and Signs Question: What were the symptoms and signs associated with juvenile idiopathic arthritis/juvenile rheumatoid arthritis in you or your child?

-Juvenile Arthritis - Treatments Question: What was the treatment for your juvenile arthritis?
+Juvenile Arthritis - Treatments Question: What was the treatment for your juvenile idiopathic arthritis/juvenile rheumatoid arthritis?